IllustratedMan-code/Image-Factory/README.md

 #### Greedy method
 This method uses a graph data structure to determine distance.
 It is not 100% accurate, but it may be faster than the current implementation
 #### Delauny triangulation
-A three dimensional [Delauny triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) or more aptly a Delauny tetrahedrization could be used to determine the closest four colors in the pallete.
+A three dimensional [Delauny triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) or more aptly a Delauny tetrahedrization could be used to determine the closest four colors in the palette.
 #### OpenGL
 An Opengl shader would *probably* outperform all of these algorithms because it takes advantage of the gpu for calculations.
 Its also a lot harder to implement (at least for me).
 #### rust pixels